-We’ve compiled a list of tips you should be aware of to insure you have a worry free transport of your car.
+We’ve compiled a list of tips you should be aware of to ensure you have worry-free transport of your car.
 Not all tips apply to every instance, but read through these to see which can apply to your job!

-• Your vehicle should be operable (ie, it must start, roll forward and in reverse, steer, brake and have inflated tires).
+• Your vehicle should be operable (It must start, roll forward and in reverse, steer, brake, and have inflated tires, etc.).

 • We can still move it if it is inoperable in some way, but additional fees will apply.